CAFFEINE AND SUGAR SUBSTITUTES

 COFFEE, TEA AND COFFEE SUBSTITUTES

 We do not recommend drinking much coffee.
 Limit your intake to a maximum of one cup of regular coffee daily or less.
-Avoid Turkish coffees, cappuccinos, expressos, lates, and all other strong caffeinated drinks.
+Avoid Turkish coffees, cappuccinos, expressos, lattes, and all other strong caffeinated drinks.
 Coffee is irritating to the intestines, although a little is okay for many people.

 While the avoidance of sugar is a wonderful dietary change that literally benefits the body in some 50 ways, we do not recommend turning to most sugar substitutes that are available.
 While some are better than others, we do not recommend aspartame (Equal or Nutrasweet), saccharin (Sweet N’ Low) or sucralose (Splenda).